EugeneGIS/AGDAbook/docs/01-IntrotoR.md

 This is an R Markdown document :-)

 Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.
-It is a simple and easy to use **plain text language** allowing to combine R code, results from data analysis (including plots and tables), and comments into a single nicely formatted and *reproducible* document (like a report, publication, thesis chapter or web pages).
+It is a simple and easy to use plain text language allowing to combine R code, results from data analysis (including plots and tables), and comments into a single nicely formatted and reproducible document (like a report, publication, thesis chapter or web pages).

 Code lines are organized into code blocks, seeking to solve specified tasks, and referred to as **"code chunk"**.
 For more details on using R Markdown see <http://rmarkdown.rstudio.com>.

 All what you have to do during the computing labs is to read each explanatory paragraph before running each individual R code chunk, one by one, and to interpret the results.
-Finally, to create a personal document (usually a PDF) from rmarkdown, you need to **Knit** the document.
+Finally, to create a personal document (usually a PDF) from R Markdown, you need to **Knit** the document.
 Knitting a document simply means taking all the text and code and creating a nicely formatted document.

 ## Data type in computational analysis